Degree of Interference: A General Framework For Causal Inference Under Interference: Detailed Steps of Gibbs Sampler

 \subsection{Estimation of Expected Effects}

-We present a methodology to infer the expected effects.
+We present an extension to infer the expected effects.
 It suffices to derive the procedures for estimating $\E_{\z_{-i} \sim \pi}[Y_i(z, \z_{-i})]$ where $\pi$ is the marginalized distribution of $\Z_{-i}$, which depends on the experimental design.
 For notational convenience, the outer integral below is taken with respect to the counting measure $\pi$ for the distribution of $Z_{-i}$.

 $g_i^{(m)}$ is obtained by the following two steps.
 For $m=1,...,M$, (1) $\z^{m} \sim \pi$, and then (2) $g_i^{(m)} \sim F_{G_i|\Z_{-i}=\z_{-i}^{m}}(g)$ where $\z^{m}_{-i}$ is a subvector of $\z^{m}$ with the $i$-th entry removed.
 We infer the expected effects by following the same steps from step 1 to step 6 in \S\ref{sec:Gibbssampling_outline}, and then we proceed as: \begin{enumerate} \item Draw $\z^{*} \sim \pi$. \item Given $\mathbf{w}$ in step 3, draw $C_i^{*}$ from $C_i^{*} \sim \text{MN}(\mathbf{w})$. \item \begin{enumerate} \item Given $C_i^{*}$, $\boldsymbol{\gamma}$ and $\boldsymbol{\sigma}^2$, draw $G_i^{*}$ from $G_i^{*} \sim \text{N}(\mu(\mathbf{T}_i,\z_{-i}^{*},\gamma_{C_i^{*}}),\sigma_{C_i^{*}}^2)$. \item Given $C_i^{*}$, $\boldsymbol{\gamma}$ and $\boldsymbol{\sigma}^2$, draw $G_i^{0}$ from $G_i^{0} \sim \text{N}(\mu(\mathbf{T}_i, \mathbf{0}^{N-1},\gamma_{C_i^{*}}),\sigma_{C_i^{*}}^2)$. \end{enumerate} \item \begin{enumerate} \item Given $G_i^{*}$ in step 9(a) and $\theta$ in step 6, draw from $Y_i(z, \z_{-i}^{*}) \sim \pr(Y_i | Z_i=z,\mathbf{T}_i,G_i^{*},\theta)$ for $z=0,1$. \item Given $G_i^{0}$ in step 9(b) and $\theta$ in step 6, draw from $Y_i(0, \mathbf{0}^{N-1}) \sim \pr(Y_i | Z_i=0,\mathbf{T}_i,G_i^{0},\theta)$. \end{enumerate} \end{enumerate}